ddc22/competitive-programming/README.md

-# competitive-programming
+# competitive programming repo
-An answer library for competitive programming written in python
+An answer library for competitive programming questions out there, written in python